 I was always fascinated by that pivotal point in the evolution of a new programming language – when the compiler is written in the language that the compiler should compile.
 Plus, internally we had been looking for opportunities to use Zeebe more widely.

 I started drafting some processes using Camunda Modeler.
 Then adding some workers and soon some more workers.
 But the process needed refinement, and suddenly I started appreciating the real power of Camunda Cloud.
 Can testing be done in different cluster plans?
 Sure, just use a multi-instance.

 Can tests be run with a daily schedule?
 Sure, just use timers and event subprocesses.

 Today, we have a modest testbench.
 Tests run every day, in all cluster plans, and results are published to a Google Sheet.
 If there is an error, developers will be notified through Slack.
 It’s been running in production for almost a year now.
 There were a couple of kinks in the beginning, but overall it’s been smooth sailing.

 Phase IV – Falling in Love

 What was most surprising is that it was so much fun.
-Here are the top three things I discovered and now love about Camunda Cloud:
+Here are the top three things I discovered and now love about Camunda Platform 8:

 Like I said, it was so much fun working iteratively with Zeebe.
 Just starting with a draft process, and a draft worker, then refine from there.
 And of course the first iteration is buggy.
 We all know how tedious it can be when an exception occurs, is logged away and now you are tasked to figure out what went wrong and how to fix it.

-But with Camunda Cloud, rather than looking through log files, those exceptions were elevated to incidents.
+But with Camunda Platform 8, rather than looking through log files, those exceptions were elevated to incidents.
 All I had to do was open Operate and look at them.

 Let me explain the difference it made – it’s the debugger of my dreams: